nimwunnan/conceptuallabor.com/theory-text/The Theory of Conceptual Labor.md

 If the woods are the component that behaves unexpectedly, you can go back to trusting your friend and remove her state of mind from significant consideration.

 #### Model 1.x

+*Project:* Hike to the spot your friend went to and remain aware of changes to the park

 <table style="width:83%;">
 <colgroup>